Phillip-England/fmtly/README.md

 - What if we place an invalid rune into one of our attributes?
 - make gtml force you to use a valid name for _components
 - what if a component element has no name?
+- take into consideration which funcs are private / public